-My research interests primarily reside in the field of computational fluid dynamics, where I develop advanced numerical modelling techniques to better understand geophysical and aeronautical flow phenomena.
-I have made substantial contributions to Fluidity (a computational fluid dynamics framework featuring adaptive unstructured mesh capabilities) with which I have simulated explosive volcanic eruptions and investigated the subsequent formation of ash plumes.
-More recently, I have worked on the European Commission-funded ExaFLOW project to tackle algorithmic challenges and develop techniques to enable exascale fluid dynamics simulations.
+A large part of my work involves the development of advanced numerical modelling techniques to better understand various flow phenomena.
+For example, I have made substantial contributions to Fluidity (a computational fluid dynamics framework featuring adaptive unstructured mesh capabilities) with which I have simulated explosive volcanic eruptions and investigated the subsequent formation of ash plumes.
+More recent work has focussed on seismological modelling and efficient algorithms for high-performance computing, as part of the OPESCI and ExaFLOW projects.

-I also have an interest in research data management, particularly the issues surrounding reproducibility and data provenance in scientific computing.
-I have led the development of the PyRDM and Git-RDM projects which assist researchers in publishing their software source code and data to online, persistent and citable repositories.
+Issues surrounding reproducibility and data provenance in the field of scientific computing are also of particular interest.
+I have led the development of the PyRDM and Git-RDM projects which assist researchers in publishing their software's source code and simulation data to online, persistent and citable repositories.

 In addition to research, I have a passion for teaching.
-I regularly deliver computing and mathematics-based courses at undergraduate and postgraduate level.
-I am also a certified Software Carpentry Instructor, an Associate Fellow of the Higher Education Academy, and a STEMNET Ambassador.
+I have experience in delivering courses on computing and mathematics at both undergraduate and postgraduate level.
+I am also a certified Software Carpentry Instructor and a STEMNET Ambassador.

-On the recreational side of things, I have a strong interest in amateur radio (also known as ham radio).
-I have been licensed since 2012 and currently hold the callsign M0UOS.
+On the recreational side of things, I have a strong interest in amateur radio (also known as ham radio) and currently hold the callsign M0UOS.

-You can contact me by email at C.T.Jacobs@soton.ac.uk, or by post:
+You can contact me by email at firstname.lastname@example.org or via social media (see the links at the bottom of the page).